-Habitat for Humanity Guatemala has been in existence since 1979 and has served thousands of Guatemalan families who need safe, affordable and decent shelter but lack access to any kind of financing for their home.
+Habitat for Humanity Guatemala has been in existence since 1979 and has served more than 35,000 Guatemalan families in need of safe, affordable and decent shelter, but who lack access to any kind of financing for their home.
 As you might know, Habitat for Humanity is a trusted global leader in eliminating inadequate housing conditions and strengthening community health and resilience worldwide.
-Habitat doesn't just give away homes; it offers affordable and fair loans to families who also put in significant sweat equity during the home-building process.
+Habitat doesn't just give away homes - it offers affordable and fair loans to families who also put in significant sweat equity during the homebuilding process.